The Centre is involved in collaborative partnerships with the following organisations:

 [Researcher: Lozana Mehandzhiyska]

 Championing new ideas in contemporary art since it opened in 1970, the Serpentine Galleries have presented pioneering exhibitions of 2,263 artists over 45 years, showing a wide range of work from emerging practitioners to the most internationally recognised artists and architects of our time.
-One of the key objectives of the Serpentine’s 2018-2022 Digital Programme is the establishment of a Science, Technology and Arts Research Laboratory (STAR LABS) to build digital R&D capacity for the contemporary arts through developing arts and technology networks and undertaking collaborative research across the fields of arts policy, organisational development, curating and programming.
+One of the key objectives of the Serpentine’s 2018-2022 Digital Programme is the establishment of an art and technology network to build digital R&D capacity for the contemporary arts through developing arts and technology networks and undertaking collaborative research across the fields of arts policy, organisational development, curating and programming.

 CSNI has partnered with the Serpentine Galleries to undertake research on building new collaborative networks between the arts and technology in the context of the stark differences between the cultures of the art sector and technology sector.
 Whereas the cultural mode of art reproduction is based upon a system of competitive collection and exhibition, the culture of technology relies upon open source development and cooperation.
 One of the overarching issues for the collaborative research will be to identify the barriers to greater art and technology cooperation at the institutional level and to identify practices which could act as catalysts for future cooperation on an inter-institutional level.